hikeventures/hikeventures.github.io/_posts/2016-07-17-Zeiss-Batis.markdown

 # Would I recommend the Zeiss Batis 25mm
 Yes, that's the best lens which I ever had on a Sony A7.
 As it is light and relatively small it's also a great lens for outdoor photographers who need weather resistant gear and who want to travel light.
 The lens is super versatile.
 It let's a lot of light through which makes it also an interesting lens for night and astrophotography.
 Need a nice bokeh?
 No need to change lenses.
 Just set the aperture to 2.0.
 The Zeiss Batis 25mm would definitely be a great lens for [our trips](http://www.hikeventures.com/destinations/).
+As a side note, I have also used the [Hoya 67mm DMC PRO1 Clear Protector Digital Filter](http://amzn.to/2akpsuN) when I took the pictures.

 ---